dslab-epfl/svshi/README.md

 - If `timer == 0` the application runs only when the physical state of the devices it uses changes
 - If `timer > 0` the application runs when the physical state changes AND every `timer` seconds.

+Optionally, devices can have a `"preBindingPhysId"` that represents the physicalId to which it is bound (see [Bindings](#bindings)) if it is already known.
+This id is then transfered in the bindings file automatically by the compiler.
+This is mainly used by the SVSHI Web-service.

 Once the app is generated, it is moved in the generated apps' folder.

 Here is an example: